-Here’s the thing: If you’re an indie author, you’re entirely responsible for building your audience because those are the people who will buy your book.
+If you’re an indie author, you’re entirely responsible for building your readership because those are the people who will buy your book.
 If you’re going the traditional route, you’re more likely to get a bigger advance if you can convince your publisher that you have an audience waiting for it.
 This would require, of course, that you first build that audience.

-I know this is difficult for many of you and I also know that you can tell me stories of authors who have succeeded without any pre-existing audience.
-I’m not going to debate that because you’re right.
+I know this is difficult for many authors and I also know that you can tell me stories of authors who have succeeded with no pre-existing audience.
+I won’t debate that because you’re right.
 It’s not even that rare.
 It happens all the time.
 Authors come out of nowhere and become huge hits.
 And that can happen for you.
 I hope it happens for you.
 I hope it happens for me, too.

 But since that is not a guarantee, is it not worth putting some time and commitment into a plan for marketing just in case that option doesn’t work out?

 My best advice on this is to forget all the advice from the experts about what works on social media and what doesn’t, and start showing up as yourself.
 Talk about the things that interest you, things that you care about.
 Send out a weekly newsletter.
 Be consistent.

 Start from there.
 You’ll figure most of it out as you go along, but first learn to enjoy it.